-These mini Cherry Bakewell Tarts are a fantastic alternative to the regular American Cherry Pie recipe.
+These mini Cherry Bakewell Tarts are a fantastic alternative to the traditional American Cherry Pie recipe, but just as delicious!
 They are light and delicate and filled with the most delicious cherry jam.
 The crust will also melt in your mouth!

 Why is it called a Bakewell Tart?

 Bakewell Tarts are a traditional British dessert associated with the town of Bakewell in Derbyshire.
 They are light and flakey and can be made with all kinds of fruit fillings.
 I really love the cherry because it works well against the flavor of the almond.

 - This dough is an easy and light dough.
 Add flour, powdered sugar, salt to a food processor, and pulse.

 - Then add chopped, cold butter.
 Add egg yolk with ice water in a small bowl and whisk to combine.

 - Add that to the food processor, pulsing while you pour the egg yolk mixture.

 - Continue pulsing until a large dough ball forms.
 Remove the ball from the food processor and you will see just how soft the dough is.